-The first step to building your business idea into a lucrative brand is by creating a list of potential corporation and LLC names.
-This can bring up some challenges, like figuring out how to register your business name and making sure it’s unique.
+The first step to building your business idea into a lucrative brand is by creating a list of potential LLC business names.
+This can bring up some challenges, like figuring out how to register your entity name and making sure it’s unique.

 Here are several essential tips for choosing a business name.
 We also offer information on how to reserve a name for a business, along with insights on business name registration.

 In some cases, a great business name can reflect the spirit of a local community.
-In others, you may want to choose a business name that resonates with customers globally.
+In others, you may want to choose an entity name that resonates with customers globally.
 Sometimes, though, simplicity is best.
 When selecting a business name, here are some general tips to help you out.

-Consider an attention grabbing business name.
+Consider an attention-grabbing business name.
 What business name would inspire confidence in your customers?
 Which name would they feel proud to recommend to a friend?
-If you need help, you can look up LLC names or corporation names online for some ideas.
+If you need help, you can look up LLC names online for some ideas.

 It’s great for consumers to remember your name, but only if they can easily recall it.
-Find LLC names and corporation names online to get an idea.
+Find LLC business names online to get an idea.

-When choosing a name for your company, analyze other businesses within your market.
-If you select a name that’s too similar to a competitor’s, you’ll struggle to differentiate yourself.
+When choosing a business name for your company, analyze other businesses within your market.
+If you select an entity name that’s too similar to a competitor’s, you’ll struggle to differentiate yourself.
 Plus, you could run into marketing and branding issues later on.
 For example, your advertising efforts could unwittingly drive customers to your competitor, or people may struggle to find you online.

 So much of your marketing and brand value will be linked to your business name, and if you change it in the future, it can become a headache marketing-wise.